munificent/craftinginterpreters/book/optimization.md

 Now, the point of this section is *not* that the modulo operator is profoundly evil and you should stamp it out of every program you ever write.
 Nor is it that micro-optimization is a vital engineering skill.
-It's very rare that a performance problem has such a narrow, effective solution.
+It's rare that a performance problem has such a narrow, effective solution.
 We got lucky.

 The point is that we didn't *know* that the modulo operator was a performance drain until our profiler told us so.
 If we had wandered around our VM's codebase blindly guessing at hotspots, we likely wouldn't have noticed it.
-What I want you to take away from this is how important it is to have a profiler in your programmer's toolbox.
+What I want you to take away from this is how important it is to have a profiler in your toolbox.

 To reinforce that point, let's go ahead and run the same benchmark in our now-optimized VM and see what the profiler shows us.
 On my machine, `tableGet()`